1912 Taunton by-election: Result

+Wills held the seat for the Unionist Party.

 Aftermath

 A General Election was due to take place by the end of 1915.
 By the summer of 1914, the following candidates had been adopted to contest that election.
 Due to the outbreak of war, the election never took place.

 In 1918, Wills switched to contest the neighbouring seat of Weston super mare.